Frequently Asked Questions

 • Benefits and Leave

-Title IX also strictly prohibits any and all sexual misconduct, as well as the prevention of and response to.
+Title IX also strictly prohibits any and all sex discrimination, sex-based harassment, and any other sexual misconduct.
+Title IX also requires efforts towards the prevention of and response to sexual misconduct.

 Are Title IX, Clery Act, and VAWA all the same thing?